King's College, Auckland: Outdoor Education and Adventure Challenge

-Sports
+Sports and Facilities

-King's College competes in the 1A Rugby Competition and has won 16 times, most recently in 2019.
-The annual King's College v Auckland Grammar School rugby game is one of the oldest rivalries in New Zealand schoolboy rugby.
-The King's 1st XI Cricket team won the Gillette Cup in consecutive years between 2009 and 2011, producing notable cricketers with the most recent being Tim Southee.
+King's College competes heavily in the 1A Rugby Competition and has secured the title 16 times, most recently in 2019.
+The annual King's College v Auckland Grammar School rugby fixture remains one of the oldest and most fiercely contested rivalries in New Zealand schoolboy sports.
+Major sporting facilities on campus include the Campbell Sports Complex, an all-weather Olympic-grade hockey turf, an integrated athletics track, and the primary cricket oval.
+The school cricket program famously secured the national Gillette Cup in consecutive years between 2009 and 2011, producing notable international cricketers including former Black Caps captain Tim Southee.

-Teaching and community activities

-The school, like some others in New Zealand, offers students Cambridge A-Level, and IGCSE courses as well as those from New Zealand's national qualification, the National Certificate of Educational Achievement.

-The school co-ordinates a service programme which aids the South Auckland community.

-Houses

-All students are organised into Houses, which form separate communities within the College.
+Campus Architecture and Features